AviranLab/patteRNA/README.md

 *patteRNA* is an unsupervised pattern recognition algorithm that rapidly mines RNA structure motifs from structure profiling (SP) data.

 It features a discretized observation model, hidden Markov model (DOM-HMM) of reactivity that enables automated and calibrated processing of SP data without a dependence on reference structures.
-It is compatible with most current probing technique (e.g. SHAPE, DMS, PARS) and can help analyze datasets of any sizes, from small scale experiments to transcriptome-wide assays.
+It is compatible with most current probing techniques (e.g., SHAPE, DMS, PARS) and can help analyze datasets of any size, from small scale experiments to transcriptome-wide assays.
 It scales well to millions or billions of nucleotides.

-The training and scoring implementations are parallelized, so the algorithm can benefit greatly when deployed in a high CPU count environment.
+The training and scoring implementations are parallelized, so the algorithm can benefit greatly when deployed in a high CPU-count environment.